 intoxication of the body;

-purulent discharge grey-green from the eyes, nose, ears, mucopurulent exudate accumulates in the corners of the eyes;
+purulent discharge grey-green color mucopurulent exudate accumulates from the eyes, nose, ears, and in the corners of the eyes;

-warm, dry nose, the appearance of crusts on the nose, an unpleasant smell from the ears;
+warm, dry nose, crusty appearance on the nose, unpleasant odor from the ears;

-changes in the behavior of the dog - lethargy, apathy, fear of light;
+changes in the dog’s behavior – lethargy, apathy, fear of light;

-thickening of the pads on the paws of the dog.
+thickening of the pads on the dog's paws.

-If exotoxins affect the brain, a nervous form of plague develops, which can lead to irreversible consequences, serious damage to the central nervous system.
-In addition to the above described signs, there is a violation of coordination of movement, muscle spasms, convulsions, paralysis, unsteady gait, decrease / increase in skin sensitivity, tonic convulsions, myelitis, paralysis of internal sphincters.
+In case of exposure to exotoxins on the brain, a nervous form of plague develops, which can lead to irreversible consequences and serious damage to the central nervous system.
+In addition to the signs described above, there is a lack of coordination of movement, muscle spasms, convulsions, paralysis, unsteady gait, decreased/increased skin sensitivity, tonic convulsions, myelitis, paralysis of the internal sphincters.
 Epileptic seizures are possible.
-With the development of meningoencephalitis, purulent lesions meninges the animal dies.
-The nervous form of distemper in most cases has an unfavorable prognosis.
+With the development of meningoencephalitis, purulent lesions meninges, the animal dies.
+The nervous form of plague in most cases has an unfavorable prognosis.

-In the intestinal form of distemper in dogs, a violation in the functioning of the digestive tract, debilitating vomiting, profuse diarrhea, hypersalivation, disturbances in the functioning of the kidneys, liver (hepatitis), and intoxication are noted.
+In the intestinal form of distemper in dogs, disturbances in the functioning of the gastrointestinal tract, debilitating vomiting, profuse diarrhea, hypersalivation, disturbances in the functioning of the kidneys and liver (hepatitis), and intoxication are noted.
 Infected animals refuse to feed, the temperature is consistently high, and gastroenteritis develops.
-With distemper, in contrast to enteritis, the dog is happy to drink water in large quantities.
+In case of distemper, unlike enteritis, dogs happily drink large quantities of water.

-When diagnosing the respiratory, pulmonary form in sick dogs, cough, shortness of breath, shortness of breath, rhinitis, severe nasal discharge, crusts on the nose, uveitis, photophobia, otitis externa.
-Dogs constantly rub their muzzle with their paws, sneeze.
-The temperature has risen.
-On the initial stages the inflammation is catarrhal.
-With a protracted course of the disease, the upper respiratory tract is involved in inflammation, bronchopneumonia develops.
+When diagnosing the respiratory, pulmonary form in sick dogs, cough, shortness of breath, difficulty breathing, rhinitis, severe nasal discharge, crusts on the nose, uveitis, photophobia, otitis externa.
+Dogs constantly rub their faces with their paws and sneeze.
+The temperature is elevated.
+On initial stages the inflammation is catarrhal in nature.
+With a prolonged course of the disease, the upper respiratory tract is involved in inflammation, and bronchopneumonia develops.

-Most mild form distemper in dogs is cutaneous (exanthematous), in which on the peritoneum, inner surface hips, near the tail, on auricles ah appears papular-pustular small rash.
-Bubbles filled with clear liquid, purulent exudate eventually burst, dry up, and in their place brown, brown hard crusts form.
-An unpleasant sound is clearly audible from the ears. sour smell.
-Note the swelling of the paws, individual parts of the epidermis.
+Most mild form distemper in dogs is cutaneous (exanthematous), in which on the peritoneum, inner surface hips, near the tail, on ears ah papular-pustular appears small rash.
+Bubbles filled clear liquid, with purulent exudate, burst over time, dry out, and in their place brown, brown hard crusts form.
+An unpleasant sound is clearly heard from the ears sour smell.
+Swelling of the paws and individual areas of the epidermis is noted.

-In dogs that have had distemper (convalescent animals), lifelong immunity is established.
-But it is possible that during the life of such animals hyperkeratosis, structural disturbance, darkening of tooth enamel, dyspeptic symptoms, hypersensitivity to chemical reagents, biological factors are noted.
+Dogs that have suffered distemper (convalescent animals) develop lifelong immunity.
+But it is possible that throughout the life of such animals, hyperkeratoses, structural disturbances, darkening of tooth enamel, dyspepsia, hypersensitivity to chemical reagents, and biological factors are noted.

-The most difficult to diagnose is the atypical stage of canine distemper.
-There are no outward clinical signs.
-Perhaps a slight increase in temperature by one, half a degree.
-They note increased gluttony, which is replaced by a complete rejection of food, favorite treats.
-Two weeks later, symptoms characteristic of the nervous form (convulsions, convulsions, drastic changes in behaviour).
-The death of dogs occurs on the 28-30th day.
+The atypical stage of canine distemper is most difficult to diagnose.
+There are no external clinical signs.
+A slight increase in temperature by one or half degrees is possible.
+Increased gluttony is noted, which is replaced by a complete refusal of food and favorite treats.
+After two weeks, symptoms characteristic of the nervous form are noted (seizures, convulsions, sudden changes in behavior).
+The death of dogs occurs on days 28-30.

 Diagnosis of distemper in dogs

-The veterinary specialist establishes the diagnosis on the basis of the obtained epizootological data for the region, visible characteristic clinical signs.
-Spend differential diagnosis, a number of biochemical, laboratory, hematological analyzes and studies.
+A veterinarian makes a diagnosis based on the received epizootological data for the region, visible characteristic clinical signs.
+Conduct differential diagnosis, a number of biochemical, laboratory, hematological tests and studies.
 For diagnostics use:

 neutralization reaction;